preeti-taneja/TalentMap/README.md

 extract_EC2_s3.sh: unzip the xml .7z compressed files and stores them on the S3 bucket.

 ### Batch GeoCoding
-Batch GeoCoding:  Geocoding was done using Nominatim which has No limit with address geocoding.Nominatim doesn’t like bulk Geocoding and Repeated queries for the same address is blocked.
+Batch Geocoding is done using Nominatim which has No limit with address geocoding.Nominatim doesn’t like bulk Geocoding and Repeated queries for the same address is blocked.
 To solve this issue , User address approx 4 million was cleaned using regex UDF and duplicate records were removed and the address's to be queried were reduced from 3 million rows to 215 K rows.
 Location were passed to API and GeoCoordinates were retrieved.

 ### Tags DataWrangling
 It was required to count the answers each user is giving for a particular tag.
 But posts XML file (Data Dump file for Questions and Answers) , has tags only for the posttypeid = 1 .
 Posttypeid 1 refers to questions and 2 refers to answers.
 Answers were related to questions by parentid .
 Post dataframe was partitioned into 2 , one for questions and another for answers .
 Both dataframes were joined and tags were mapped to answers.
 Also Tags column required to be formatted so that user can be mapped to individual tags.

 Steps followed were

-1) The posts.parquet files are read in as a dataframe.
+1) The posts.xml files are read in as a dataframe.

 2) The questions are stored in a separate dataframe